JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Add an option on the study page to display the circle fifths
 - When the user selects a key, the wheel should rotate
 - Add advice on how to use it

+## The lick
+- On the study page, add the lick in each key as a sound sample
 ## Play mode
 When we click play, we start the play along experience
 - Use the bars and add some sort of indicator to show the progress